You Should See Me in a Crown: Background and release

 The song's title was inspired by a scene from the third episode of the second season of the BBC television series Sherlock titled "The Reichenbach Fall", where the villain Jim Moriarty says the line "Honey, you should see me in a crown".
 Eilish and O'Connell, who are fans of the series, thought that the line was "dope" and decided to write a song around the quote.
 The song "Human" by Iranian-Dutch singer Sevdaliza was also cited as one of the track's influences.

 The song was released on a 7-inch vinyl, along with "Bitches Broken Hearts" as the B-side on October 20, 2018, and was sold exclusively during her 1 By 1 Tour.

 Composition and lyrics

-The song is an electropop, industrial, and trap song featuring Eilish singing over "blaring synths and rapid-fire hi-hats."
+"You Should See Me in a Crown" is an electropop and trap song featuring Eilish singing over "blaring synths and rapid-fire hi-hats" as well as "industrial throbs".
 The chorus utilizes a "thumping bass (that) slithers menacingly."
 Additionally, the song incorporates a recording of Eilish's father sharpening knives.

 Critics have described Eilish's vocals as "whispered" and "mumbled".
 Lyrically, the song describes Eilish plotting for world dominance.